 This course is intended for anyone working in the water sector, that has no or very limited experience with fluvial geomorphology.
 In three sessions, you will learn the fundamentals of geomorphology, building on knowledge gained from the 'Geomorphology 101' Webinar.

 Rivers change continuously.
 Fluvial Geomorphologists use landscape interpretation skills to understand form and process, both historically and into the future.
-This three-session course will be highly practical and includes a ‘virtual’ field trip visiting carefully selected case study sites and also physical model simulations to apply the knowledge taught to real-world situations.
+In this three-session course, you will learn the fundamentals of geomorphology, building on knowledge gained from the ‘Geomorphology 101’ Webinar.
+This course will be highly practical and includes a ‘virtual’ field trip visiting carefully selected case study sites and also physical model simulations to apply the knowledge taught to real-world situations.

-There are readings before the live sessions (provided through the learning platform), with some videos to watch as introductory background.
-There is also an opportunity to tailor the sessions to your direct questions, via the initial survey.
+Pre-course readings provided through the learning platform with videos to watch as introductory background.
 The learning platform will also include a folder of approximately 20 reading materials to view after the session.

 In the first session you will dive into the Geomorphology deep-end.
 Key application areas such as understanding geomorphological values and concepts such as dynamism and upstream-downstream processes will also be covered by our expert presenters.